 Click on this picture to see a PDF of a 1917 patent by Hermann Thorens on an 'automatic brake for talking machines':

-What I have been able to get so far are: one cylinder phonograph, one spring-driven table-top, one ultra-portable, one portable and one 'cameraphone'.
+What I have been able to get so far are: one cylinder phonograph, one spring-driven table-top gramophone, one portable and two 'cameraphones'.